javierarce/figma-extractor/README.md

 # figma-extractor

-Node package that exports  all the frames of a Figma file to separate files.
+Node package that exports  all the frames of a Figma file to different files.

 ## Installation